arunsrivatsa3/ncappzoo/apps/README.md

-# Application Examples for the NCSDK
+# Applications for the NCSDK

 This directory contains subdirectories for applications that make use of the NCSDK.
 Typically the applications here make use of one or more of the neural networks in the caffe, and/or tensorflow directories.
 They are also intended to be more involved and provide more of a real world application of the networks rather than simply serving as an example of the technology.
 The sections below are categorized by application type and present the currently available applications in the repository in succinct lists.

+Each application directory has a README that explains how to build and run it, as well as a Makefile that automates the steps for you.
+The links in the tables below will take you to the README files for each application.

 ## Image Classification Applications
 Image classification applications typically use one of the image classification networks in the repository to classify an image as to it's likeliness to be in each of the classes on which a network was trained.